2STYNe/blognet-web-app/README.md

 -   The next column will be of 'Post Paragraph' which we'll make a text type field.

+-   The next column will be of 'Image Filename' which we'll make a text type field.

 -   After creating the database table you may test it by visiting this link in your browser: <http://localhost/blog-using-php-mysql-main/>

+-   Alternatively, you can create the database by running the db.sql file content in localhost/phpAdmin/ SQL tab

 ## Features